Expanded Form – Definition, FAQs, Practice Problems, Examples

-In the expanded form.
-We break up a number according to its place value and expand it to show the value of each digit.
-For example, the expanded form of 943 is given.
+In the expanded form, we break up a number according to the place value of digits and expand it to show the value of each digit.
+For example, the expanded form of 943 is given below.

 Place Value